shabtronic/Virtual-Whammy-Bar/README.md

 		9v PP3 or 4.2v Li-on
 			will the input buffer work at 4.2v?

+Operating Modes:

+	Quantised - touch circle is split into segments for semitone shifting.
+Will bend up or down - and at variable speed depending on segment movement speed:
+ 	Smoothed Raw - touch circle bends notes based on arc position from initial touch down point.
+  	Vibrato: Amount controlled by distance from center of touch circle.

 Possible Issues:

 RP2040 near pickups may cause interference on high/low gain - investigate this.